 Can I open a business anywhere?
 Prior to paying the local business tax, contact the zoning department in either the city or county where your business is located to ensure the business is allowed in that location.

-Who is exempt?
-Charitable, educational, and religious institution, individual persons selling self-grown farm products, and certain disabled honorably discharged veterans and their unremarried widow(er) are exempt from paying the tax, but are still required to obtain a local business exemption receipt.
-Other exemptions include: individuals 65 years of age or older, widow(er)s with dependent children, and physically disabled persons incapable of manual labor.
+Other Exemptions from payment include; but still require a copy of Business Tax Receipt: individuals 65 years of age or older, widow(er)s with dependent children, and physically disabled persons incapable of manual labor.
 The owner's capital investment must not exceed $1000 and there must be only one employee.
 If you think you qualify for an exemption, please call the Tax Collector's Office to discuss the specific requirements and the amount of the exemption.
 A local business tax receipt is required to conduct business and will be issued free or at a reduced fee.

 If I am required to have a state license, do I need to do anything special?
 Yes.
 You must include a copy of your current state license with your application.